 - 1.1.
 The New Guild Trust staff members need to be aware of specific safeguarding issues and be alert to any risks. - 1.2.
-Stoke-on-Trent Safeguarding Children Board Procedures, Section D has detailed information, policy and procedure on many of the specific issues identified below.
+The Stoke-on-Trent and Staffordshire Safeguarding Children Board Procedures has detailed information, policy and procedure on many of the specific issues identified below.
 We will follow the local procedures for responding to risks.

 - 1.3.
 The government website, GOV.UK also has broad government guidance on a variety of issues.
-The following is not a comprehensive list and staff members should search the GOV.UK website and Stoke-on-Trent Safeguarding Children Board Procedures for advice on other issues:-
+The following is not a comprehensive list and staff members should search the GOV.UK website and the Stoke-on-Trent and Staffordshire Safeguarding Children Board Procedures for advice on other issues:

 - Bullying including cyberbullying

 - Children missing from home or care

 - Children missing from education

 - Child sexual exploitation (CSE)

+- Contextual safeguarding

 - Domestic violence

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female genital mutilation (FGM)

 - Forced marriage

 - Gangs and youth violence

 - Gender-based violence/violence against women and girls (VAWG)

 - Hate crime

 - 'Honour-based' violence

 - Mental health

 - Online safety

+- Peer on peer abuse

 - Private fostering

 - Preventing radicalisation and the Prevent duty

+- Serious violence

+- Sexual harassment

 - Sexting

 - Self-harm and suicidal behaviour

 - Teenage relationship abuse

 - Trafficking

+- Voyeurism